AssureeServices/Qlik-Sense-Extension-Sheet-Print-as-PDF/readme.md

 1. Install the latest version of Qlik Sense Desktop in your machine (http://www.qlik.com/try-or-buy/download-qlik-sense).

-2. Download AeS Sheet as PDF File and extract the zip file into the following location "C:\Users\%USERNAME%\Documents\Qlik\Sense\Extensions\"
+2. Download "AeS Sheet as PDF File" zip file and extract to the Qlik Sense Extension folder:
+eg: "C:\Users\%USERNAME%\Documents\Qlik\Sense\Extensions\"

 *See instructions
 [How to import an extension on Qlik Sense Server]